paley777/matrixandsine/README.md

-# Konversi Suhu

-Matix and Sine adalah software desktop berbahasa BASIC.
-Software ini ditujukan untuk menjalankan fitur hitung matriks 2x2 dan nilai sinus.

-## Integrasi
-Sistem ini menggunakan VB.NET

-## Fitur Pengguna

-- Perhitungan sederhana
+# Matrix and Sine

+Matrix and Sine is BASIC language desktop software.
+This software is intended to run the 2x2 matrix calculation feature and sine values.

-## Fitur Sistem
+## Integration

-- BASIC
+This system uses VB.NET

-## Optimalisasi
+## User Features

--
+- Simple Calculations

 ## Run Locally